Mortgage overpayment calculator

 When you overpay, most lenders reduce your term but keep your monthly payment the same.
 This means you pay off your mortgage sooner and save the most interest overall.
 Some lenders let you choose to reduce your monthly payment instead, which frees up cash flow but saves less interest in total.

-This calculator models the term-reduction approach, which is the most common and usually the better financial outcome.
+This calculator models the term-reduction approach, which is the most common and usually saves the most interest overall.
 If flexibility matters more to you than total interest saved, ask your lender about payment reduction.

 Related calculators